Programme overview

 Programme structure

-• You must also include two General Education courses in your programme (30 points total).
-One will need to be completed prior to admission to the BOptom (during the first year of the BSc), and one the following year in Part Two of the BOptom.
+- You must also include a General Education course in your programme, which you will need to complete in Part Two of the BOptom.
 Your options are listed in the General Education Schedules that are approved for the BOptom programme.

 Students should also be aware of the University’s Academic English Language Requirement.